-The 45m dedicated cargo ship to replace the Gry Maritha will have an increased cargo capacity, including more space for chilled and frozen goods; a crane which can lift eight tonnes and a comfortable lounge for up to 12 passengers.
+The 45m dedicated cargo ship to replace the Gry Maritha will increase cargo capacity, including more space for chilled and frozen goods.
+This crane can lift eight tonnes and a comfortable lounge for up to 12 passengers.

-The new inter-island launch will be capable of 12 knots, allowing for significantly faster journey times between St Mary’s and the off-islands; a 50% increase in cargo capacity and will have a reduced fuel consumption of 55%.
+In addition, a new inter-island launch will be capable of 12 knots, allowing for significantly faster journey times between St Mary’s and the off-islands, a 50% increase in cargo capacity, and reduced fuel consumption of 55%.

 The next step will be entering discussions with shipyards on potential build programmes.
-The company has partnered with international shipbroker Blair Reid, which specialises in the sale and procurement of new ferries.
+The company has partnered with international shipbroker Blair Reid, specialising in the sale and procurement of new ferries.

-Blair Reid is currently in contact with 32 shipyards across the UK, Europe and the Far East to acquire Expressions of Interest and to identify potential build slots and build cost.
+Blair Reid is currently in contact with 32 shipyards across the UK, Europe and the Far East to acquire Expressions of Interest and identify potential build slots and build costs.

 The design, in partnership with naval architects BMT, involved consultation with islanders and stakeholders last summer.
-It found resilience, reliability, journey time and affordability to be the most important factors for future services.
+It found resilience, reliability, journey time, and affordability the most critical factors for future services.

 "We have taken a major step towards the future with the finalisation of these designs.
 Now we must select the right yard(s) to build these vessels and secure finance for them."